mparchment/salsabil-io/src/content/blog/hadith.md

 - *Al-Musnad Al-Sahih* by Ibn Hibban

 Shaykh Ahmad Ma'bad recommends studying how Ibn Hibban categorizes ahadith according to the various categories of ahkam based on the wording of the narration.
-Note that Ibn Hibban's original organization of the book should be used, and not the later rearrangement by Ibn Balalan according to the abwab of fiqh.
+Note that Ibn Hibban's original organization of the book should be used, and not Ibn Balalan's later rearrangement according to the abwab of fiqh.
 Ibn Hibban's Sahih is a masterpiece of riwayah and dirayah, demonstrating that he was truly an Imam.
 By understanding his method here, and knowing usul al-fiqh, one will be able to independently determine whether a hadith indicates obligation, permissibility, dislike, or prohibition.

 -  *Al-Sunan* by Abu Dawud al-Sijistani